E-Dmz/E-Dmz/resume.md

 # Étienne Doumazane, Ph.D.
 ### Junior Data Scientist
-*Freshly graduated from Le Wagon Paris (data science track), my ideal job would be in an experienced and proactive data science team.
-I'm thrilled by the latest development of DL technologies and I want to specialize into the field of NLP.
+*Freshly graduated from Le Wagon Paris (data science track), my ideal job would be to part of an experienced and proactive data science team.
+I'm thrilled by the latest development of DL technologies and I want to specialize in the field of NLP.
 I have a strong experience in scientific research and education, and I am passionate about learning, designing tools and automating tasks.*

 #### etienne.doumazane@gmail.com • 06 72 74 31 43 • [LinkedIn](www.linkedin.com/in/etienne-doumazane) • [GitHub](www.github.com/E-Dmz)